isomerpages/healthtechsprint-moht/_clinical-calculators-testing/Scenario 7.md

 <p>Based on the scenario, the patient should be stratified as a patient with <strong>very high cardiovascular risk, as patient has chronic kidney disease (CKD) and diabetes mellitus (DM).</strong>
 </p>
 <p>This scenario showcases the calculator's capability to perform sanity
 checks based on the information provided.
-The calculator will classified patient as <u>very high risk</u> despite indicating that <em>patient has DM without risk factors</em>, but yet indicating that <em>the patient has CKD (which is a risk factor)</em>.</p>
+The calculator will classify patient as <u>very high risk</u> despite indicating that <em>patient has DM without risk factors</em>, but yet indicating that <em>the patient has CKD (which is a risk factor)</em>.</p>
 <p>The following results will be provided by the calculator.</p>